Gobytego/BatteryUtils/README.md

 1.07.14
 Updated 07/23/2025

+Now has real time battery stats with timer to know exactly how much range you have every second you have your battery on the charger.

 Now you can import data from exported json files from the app SuperCycle made by <a href="http://www.osborntech.com/"> Osborntech</a>
 <br><a href="https://play.google.com/store/apps/details?id=com.osborntech.supercycle&hl=en_US&pli=1">Google Play Store</a>
 <br><a href="https://apps.apple.com/us/app/supercycle-bike-computer/id1549463103">Apple App Store</a>